 Programme Learning Outcomes Contribution Level (from 1 to 5)

-1) Explains the basic, theoretical and practical knowledge about aviation management.
-5
+1) To be able to explain the basic, theoretical and practical knowledge about aviation management.

 SECTION IV: TEACHING-LEARNING & ASSESMENT-EVALUATION METHODS OF THE COURSE